hydrationdynamics/flardl/README.md

 fastest (i.e., by reaching the _arriving_ state).
 The way that _flardl_ optimizes downloads when provided a dictionary of relative file sizes is to sort the incoming list of downloads into two lists.
-The first list is sorted into tiers of files with the size of the tier equal to the number of servers $N_{\rm serv}$ in use.
+The first list (the crappies list) is sorted into tiers of files with the size of the tier equal to the number of servers $N_{\rm serv}$ in use.
 The 0th tier is the smallest $N_{\rm serv}$ files, the next tier is the largest $N_{\rn serv}$ files below a cutoff file size (default of 2x the modal file size), and alternating between the smallest and biggest crappies out to $N_{\min}$ files.
-The second list is all other files, sorted in order of descending file size. _Flardl_ waits until it enters the _updated_ state, with all files from the first list returned before drawing from the second list so that the fastest server will get the job of sending the biggest file.
+The second list is all other files, sorted in order of descending file size (that is, starting with the whales). _Flardl_ waits until it enters the _updated_ state, with all files from the first list returned before drawing from the second list so that the fastest server will definitively get the job of sending the biggest file, thus minimizing waits for overhanging files.

 ## Requirements